pittcsc/Documents/Constitution.md

 ## IV) Annual Recertification

-The organization will submit its annual recertification application to the SORC within one week after the election of new officers.
+The organization will submit its re-registration application once a year during the defined re-registration process.

 ## V) Purpose